jimmycallin/udeval/paper/paper.md

 # Acknowledgements

-We thank Jörg Tiedemann for allowing us to use his parsing output on UD 1.0 for initial experiment development.
+We thank Jörg Tiedemann for providing his parsing output on UD 1.0 for initial experiment development.

 \section*{References}